The Blue Afternoon: Manila, 1902

-Annaliese is remorseful over her coldness towards her husband and effects a reconciliation by sleeping with him again.
+Annaliese is remorseful over her coldness towards her husband and effects a reconciliation by having sex with him again.
 In the meantime, Carriscant goes to see Nicanor Axel, who has smuggled in an engine for Pantaleon’s plane to avoid the duty, and arranges for two passengers to leave on his boat.
 He is interrupted in his consulting rooms by Pantaleon who tells him that the Amberway-Richault flying prize is taking place in Paris on 30 May 1903 and that they must complete their flight first.
 Carriscant refuses to be his passenger, stating that he would be terrified but Pantaleon is by now totally obsessive and threatens to reveal his affair.
 The test flight of Drs Pantaleon Quiroga, accompanied by Dr Salvador Carriscant, finally takes place from the ‘nipa’ barn attended by a sizeable crowd.
 The machines launches itself into the air and flies over the mark and much higher than they expected before finally crashing by the San Roque creek – Salvador is severely winded and Pantaleon dead.
 Now, in his grief, the doctor puts his plan into effect.
 One evening he is visited by Sieverance and Delphine, to whom he has given cordite to make her appear ill.
 He takes her into the operating theatre and gives the Colonel a glass of rum laced with chloral.
 He then puts the woman into an ice chest to make her look dead white and covers himself and his theatre with blood, before telling Sieverance that his wife has died and showing him her body.
 He also shows him the dead body of a five-month-old foetus and Sieverance breaks down.
 After taking the Colonel home, he returns to Delphine and warms her up before sending her in a carriage to Axel’s boat.
 However, just as he is readying himself to leave – pretending that he is going to his mother’s house for two weeks – he is arrested by Paton Bobby and his constables for the murder of Sieverance, whose body has been found with two bullet holes in its head.